Innovation Challenges

 Tata Steel is a global steel manufacturing company headquartered in India.
 Like many heavy industries, steel production involves numerous processes that generate a significant amount of waste heat, which is often considered "low-grade" heat due to its relatively low temperature (150-200 degrees Celsius).
 Unless recovered, this waste heat is released into the environment, contributing to energy loss and impacting the environment.

 Tata Steel is looking for an innovative solution to capture, recover, and effectively utilise the waste heat generated during their steel production processes.
+By doing so, they aim to achieve several objectives:

 • The heat recovery system should capture and convert low-grade waste heat (150-200 degrees Celsius) into usable energy to power equipment or for heating purposes.
 Your solution should include an integrated process that optimises the utilisation of waste heat within the steel production facility itself.